Ezehkiel/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 > 3. Compare the both strategies and conclude which is the best for this lab (not necessary the best at all).

 The `leastconn` strategy resembles the `roundrobin` one.
 For both, there is a "balance" between servers.
 Moreover, `leastconn` includes a `roundrobin` strategy within groups of servers of the same load.
 However, `leastconn` works well with long sessions, so it is not very well suited for this lab.
-On the other side, `first` strategy can excloffude totally or partially a server from being used.
+On the other side, `first` strategy can exclude totally or partially a server from being used.

 Since we don't feel the need to "save" power by shutting down a server (it is only a container), we think that `leastconn` is a better strategy for this lab.